-Diarmuid Mawe is head of the Dublin commercial property team at Maples and Calder, the Maples Group's law firm.
-Diarmuid advises on all types of commercial property transactions.
-He has extensive experience counseling private equity and institutional investors on all property law aspects involved in the acquisition, management and disposal of real estate assets and loan portfolios.
+Diarmuid Mawe is head of the Dublin commercial property team at Maples and Calder, the Maples Group's law firm, and advises on all types of commercial property transactions.
+He has extensive experience in counselling private equity and institutional investors on all property law aspects of the acquisition, management and disposal of real estate assets and loan portfolios.
 Diarmuid also specialises in commercial landlord and tenant law, advising some of the country's largest landlords and tenants on their commercial property portfolios.
-He has many years of experience advising leading private equity and institutional clients on their respective property portfolios across all industry sectors including office, retail, logistics and PRS.
+He has vast experience in advising leading private equity and institutional clients on their respective property portfolios across all industry sectors, including office, retail, logistics and PRS.

-Craig Kenny is a partner of Maples and Calder's real estate team in the Maples Group's Dublin office.
-Craig advises on all types of commercial real estate transactions.
-He specialises in all aspects of commercial property work including, the acquisition and disposal of investment property (including multi-family and BTR schemes), commercial landlord and tenant, real estate finance, the property aspects of liquidations, receiverships and examinerships and the property aspects of corporate transactions.
-He has also acted on loan portfolio transactions, where the loans are secured by commercial property.
+Craig Kenny is a partner in Maples and Calder's real estate team in the Maples Group's Dublin office.
+He advises on all types of commercial real estate transactions, specialising in the acquisition and disposal of investment property (including multi-family and BTR schemes), commercial landlord and tenant, real estate finance, the property aspects of liquidations, receiverships and examinerships and the property aspects of corporate transactions.
+Craig has also acted on loan portfolio transactions where the loans are secured by commercial property.
 Contributed by: Diarmuid Mawe, Craig Kenny, Katelin Toomey and William Fogarty, Maples Group

 Katelin Toomey is a professional support lawyer in the Dublin office at Maples and Calder, the Maples Group's law firm, providing support to the property team.
-Katelin has valuable experience as a commercial property transactions lawyer and has advised on all aspects of commercial property transactions including on the acquisition, financing and disposal of various real estate assets.
-She has also advised on the negotiation of commercial leases, from both a landlord and tenant perspective.
-As a professional support lawyer, she provides specialist support in all aspects of commercial property, including commercial conveyancing, commercial landlord and tenant and property finance.
+She has valuable experience as a commercial property transactions lawyer and has advised on all aspects of commercial property transactions, and on the negotiation of commercial leases, from both a landlord and tenant perspective.
+As a professional support lawyer, Katelin provides specialist support in all aspects of commercial property, including commercial conveyancing, commercial landlord and tenant and property finance.

-William Fogarty is a partner of Maples and Calder's tax team in the Maples Group's Dublin office.
-He advises international financial institutions on Irish investment, financing and property transactions.
+William Fogarty is a partner in Maples and Calder's tax team in the Maples Group's Dublin office, and advises international financial institutions on Irish investment, financing and property transactions.
 He is very active in relation to Irish real estate and debt structuring.
 William also advises private equity firms on executive remuneration, carried interest structuring and VAT planning.
 Maples Group 75 Stephen's Green Dublin 2 D02 PR50 Ireland Tel: + 353 1 619 2000 Fax: + 353 1 619 2001 Email: dublininfo@maples.com Web: www.maples.com

 Contributed by: Diarmuid Mawe, Craig Kenny, Katelin Toomey and William Fogarty, Maples Group 1.
 General 1.1 Main Sources of Law The main source of Irish real estate law is statute.
-The key legislative provisions are set out in: - the Land and Conveyancing Law Reform Act, 2009 (the "2009 Act"); - the Registration of Title Act, 1964 (the "1964 Act"); - the Registration of Deeds and Title Act, 2006; - the Landlord and Tenant Acts, 1967-2019 (the LTA); and - the Residential Tenancies Acts, 2004-2022 (the RTA).
+The key legislative provisions are set out in: - the Land and Conveyancing Law Reform Act, 2009 (the "2009 Act") - the Registration of Title Act, 1964 (the "1964 Act") - the Registration of Deeds and Title Act, 2006; - the Landlord and Tenant Acts, 1967-2019 (the LTA); and - the Residential Tenancies Acts, 2004-2022 (the RTA).